jfy133/cuperdec/cran-comments.md

 ## Resubmission
+From first resubmission comments:

+-  The Description field should not start with the package name, 'This package' or similar.

+- Do you not check the package yourself?
+I know that you got coinfused when I wrote it is not a library.
+But I assumed you would see that you should omit the redundancy at all, sorry for causing confusion.
+    - **Response** Sorry, indeed I misread the comment.
+Removed this entirely.

 This is a resubmission.
 From the comments of Uwe Ligges, I have:

 - Please change http --> https, add trailing slashes, or follow moved